AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
 The test_framework.py file shows an example of thermal anomaly detection and fire identification.
-The result shows with a red color the class corresponding to thermal anomalies, and with a green color the identified fire.
+The result shows with red color the class corresponding to thermal anomalies, and with green color the identified fire.
 </p>

 <p align="center" width="100%">